expovin/PythonRESTServer/README.md

 INSTALLATION

-To install PRS just download the project and unzip it in an appropriate folder.
+To install PRS just download the project and unzip it in an appropriate folder, remove the "-master" from as suffix from the folder name.
 PRS is designed to work on both Windows and UNIX-like OS.
  To start PRS cd into the Project main folder and execute RESTServer.py start To stop the service just kill the related process